solana-validators/solana-validator-guidebook/docs/validator-setup/validator-setup.md

     --limit-ledger-size
 ```

 Paste the contents of the command, and save the file.
+Refer to `solana-validator --help` for more information on what each flag is doing in this script.
+For a discussion of best practices, see the

 ## Verifying Your Validator Is Working